cyclonesak/DES222_Week6/README.md

 # DES222 Task 2 Process Journal
 ***
-### The following is the initial pitch presented in the Week 6 Pitch Padlet:
+### The following is the initial pitch presented in the Week 6 Pitch Padlet: Digital Kaleidoscope
 <img width="785" height="1270" alt="image" src="https://github.com/user-attachments/assets/a7fa6e04-d15f-4f73-9f0a-997abbae0f6c" />
 ## Digital Kaleidoscope

 My thought is to create some digital art.
 I could host a webpage on a raspberry pi that shows a kaleidoscope type live image that evolves in response to inputs from a few sensors

 - ambient light (colour palate - low light dark pastels -> bright light sharply contrasting colours),